 Verifiable governance · not declared

-Governing AI isn't a document.
-It's a system you can verify.
+Governing AI is not a document.
+It is a system you can verify.

 Policy, register, human oversight, evidence.
-Every rule we write leaves a trace an auditor — or you — can check.
-No facade seals.
+Every rule we write leaves a trace that an auditor — or you — can check.
+No façade seals.

 Governance is what makes AI usable without fear.